peronczyk/PLON/examples/socialFeed/readme.md

 - `service` (_required_) - Service type.
 Available services: "facebook" and "youtube".
 - `sourceId` (_required_) - Service source ID of social page, e.g. http://facebook.com/sourceid
 - `accessToken` (_required_) - Access token for selected service.
 Generated per persona or per app.
 Check API documentation.
-- `fields` - List of variables that describes each post.
-Check API documentation to view list of available fields.
 - `postsPerPage` - How many posts will be received.
 Default: `4`.
 - `entryElementsSelector` - Data attribute name that connects element with text that should be inserted to it.
 Default: `data-entry-element`.
 - `btnPrevious` - CSS selector for previous button.
 Default: `null`.